ghtx280/blickcss/README.md

 ```shell
 npx blickcss
 ```
 After that, you will see the configuration file for setting up the library.
-The src folder will also appear by default (if it doesn't exist) with the output.css file.
+The src folder will also appear by default (if it doesn't exist) with the `src/output.css` file.
 All you need to do is add HTML files to src and start creating masterpieces.
-All this can be customized in the configuration file.
+All this can be customized in the configuration file `blick.config.js`.

-Add this to the configuration file to remove unnecessary css code from output.css so that only your styles remain
+Add this to the configuration file to remove unnecessary css code from `output.css` so that only your styles remain
 ```js
 reset: false,
 root: false,